michaelfeil/academicpages/_projects/projects-995-blog-fedavg-vs-fedpa-gd.md

 excerpt: "A visual study of FedAvg and the Posterior in Federated Learning"
 collection: projects
 ---
-# Blog: On the drawbacks of FedAvg and the benefits of Posterior Averaging
 ### A visual study of FedAvg and the Posterior in Federated Learning

 | Author      | Date        | Vacancy | Reading time |